 Fenofibrate is a lipid regulating agent available as tablets for oral administration.
-Each tablet contains 48 mg or 145 mg of fenofibrate.
+Each tablet contains 54 mg or 160 mg of fenofibrate.
 The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

-The empirical formula is $C{20}H{21}O_4Cl$ and the molecular weight is 360.83; fenofibrate is insoluble in water.
-The melting point is 79 to 82°C. Fenofibrate is a white solid which is stable under ordinary conditions.
+The empirical formula is $C{20}H{21}ClO_4$ and the molecular weight is 360.8; fenofibrate is very soluble in methylene chloride, slightly soluble in alcohol and practically insoluble in water.
+The melting point is 79 to 82°C. Fenofibrate is a white or almost white, crystalline powder, non-hydroscopic which is stable under ordinary conditions.